Prisma Datasource

 provider = "mongodb"

-url = env("MONGO_TEST_URL") //Connection string can be found in the .env folder. you can add your own database connection string
+url = env("MONGO_TEST_URL") //Connection string can be found in the .env file, you can add your own database connection string

 }